If you have a child entering Primary One or Two in 2019, you’ve probably heard of The Ministry of Education (MOE) new “Learn for Life” plan.

 What Else Can I Do To Ensure My Child Is Well-Rounded?

 Understand that learning isn’t confined to school subjects and examination success.
 In fact, building love and passion for a topic has much more impact in the long-term, because when someone loves something, they naturally want to excel in it.
-Parents should encourage their child to work hard at a task, and put their all into something they love.
+Parents should encourage their children to work hard at a task, and put their all into something they love.

 If there are individuals whom kids really look up to and are inspired by, build their knowledge of those people.
 Watch documentaries of those people with your child, do your own research about how those individuals became successful and share it with your child so that individual becomes an example of how to achieve one’s goals.